VILLASframework/node/doc/nodes/NGSI.md

 ## Configuration

-You can use the `combine` setting to send multiple samples in a vector.
+You can use the `vectorize` setting to send multiple samples in a vector.

 Every `ngsi` node supports the following special settings: